We found 22 pediatric neurologists near Kansas City, MO.

 Clinical interests: Pediatric Epilepsy

-Dr. Gina Jones is a Kansas City, MO physician who specializes in pediatric neurology.
-She has indicated that her clinical interests include headache and epilepsy.
-Dr. Jones studied medicine at Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
-Her residency was performed at Wake Forest University Baptist Medical Center and Greenville Health System.
+Dr. Gina Jones works as a pediatric neurologist in Kansas City, MO.
+Dr. Jones attended Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine for medical school and subsequently trained at Wake Forest University Baptist Medical Center and Greenville Health System for residency.
+These areas are among her clinical interests: headache and epilepsy.

 Clinical interests: Headaches, Epilepsy

-Dr. Husam Kayyali's area of specialization is pediatric neurology.
-After attending the University of Aleppo Faculty of Medicine for medical school, Dr. Kayyali completed his residency training at a hospital affiliated with West Virginia University.
+Dr. Husam Kayyali specializes in pediatric neurology and practices in Kansas City, MO.
+He graduated from the University of Aleppo Faculty of Medicine and then he performed his residency at a hospital affiliated with West Virginia University.

 Clinical interests: Neurophysiology, Epilepsy

-Dr. Kailash Pawar is a physician who specializes in pediatric neurology.
-He attended medical school at Seth G.S.
-Medical College.
-For his professional training, Dr. Pawar completed residency programs at King Edward Memorial Hospital and Seth G.S.
+Dr. Kailash Pawar is a pediatric neurologist.
+Areas of expertise for Dr. Pawar include epilepsy.
+He attended Seth G.S.
+Medical College and then went on to complete his residency at King Edward Memorial Hospital and Seth G.S.
 Medical College, Nationwide Children's Hospital, and Cooper University Hospital.
-Dr. Pawar's clinical interests include epilepsy.

 Clinical interests: Epilepsy, Neurometabolic Disorders

-Dr. Brian Aalbers' area of specialization is neurodevelopmental disabilities.
-He has a special interest in movement disorders and deep brain stimulation (DBS).
-Dr. Aalbers's education and training includes medical school at Touro University College of Osteopathic Medicine and residency at a hospital affiliated with the University of Texas Health Science Center at Houston.
+Dr. Brian Aalbers is a neurodevelopmental disabilities specialist in Kansas City, MO.
+His clinical interests include movement disorders and deep brain stimulation (DBS).
+He attended medical school at Touro University College of Osteopathic Medicine.
+Dr. Aalbers trained at a hospital affiliated with the University of Texas Health Science Center at Houston for his residency.

 Clinical interests: Deep Brain Stimulation, Movement Disorders